matheoleger/kinl/docker/README.md

 ## Build kinL Docker image

-You need to add a .env.production file in the apps/pwa folder following the .env.example file.

-> :bulb: The important variable is VITE_API_URL which is the same domain for PWA and API to avoid overwriting the baseUrl in the API client (no need to have bash script to override env variables)

-Then, you can build the Docker image with the following command:
+You can build the Docker image with the following command:

 ```bash
 pnpm docker:build